Carlos S. Camacho: Governorship

-Camacho, a Democrat, was elected the first governor of that new territory in 1977.
-He served a single term from 1978 to 1982, when he was succeeded by a Republican, Pedro Tenorio.
+On December 10, 1977, Camacho defeated Saipan businessman and Republican candidate Jose C. Tenorio by a narrow margin to become the first elected Governor of the Northern Mariana Islands.
+He was inaugurated as Governor on January 9, 1978.
+He served a single term from 1978 to 1982.
+On June 26, 1981, both Camacho and Senator Herman Rogolifoi Guerrero claimed the Democratic nomination amidst a contested convention.
+After an unsuccessful lawsuit, in which the court declared Guerrero the rightful Democratic nominee, Camacho formed the Commonwealth Popular Democratic Party to continue to contest the election.
+His running mate was Lorenzo Deleon Guerrero Cabrera.
+In that year's general election, Camacho lost reelection to CNMI Senate President and Republican candidate Pedro Tenorio, finishing second in the three-way race with the Democratic ticket finishing third.

 Taisacan v.
 Camacho

 In 1980, the CNMI legislature passed a budget that would have appropriated over $1.5 million in federal money for capital improvements on the island of Rota.
 Camacho vetoed this portion of the budget, calling it excessive and inequitable.
 Leon Taisacan, a Rota resident, then sued Camacho, claiming that his veto violated the terms of the Covenant between the United States and the CNMI.
 A district court granted summary judgement in favor of Camacho, and then the United States Court of Appeals for the Ninth Circuit dismissed the lawsuit on the grounds that Taisacan did not have standing to sue, as he was not specifically injured by the veto.

+Post-governorship

+After the election, Camacho rejoined the Democratic Party when the Democratic Party and Commonwealth Popular Democratic Party reunified on August 27, 1982.
+In 1985, Camacho, as the Democratic nominee, lost in a rematch with Tenorio.
+He was elected to the 1995 Constitutional Convention.
+At the convention, he served as the chair if the Saipan delegation and the Legal Subcommittee.
+He was defeated for the convention's presidency by a single vote.